Standard Setting

 -

-For answers to additional licensing questions, see How to License SASB Standards.
+For answers to licensing questions, please see IFRS Sustainability licensing FAQs.

 -